svi10/LecturesLesroosters-DeRoosterRegering/README.md

 ## Experiment script
 ### Scripts
-The script runs the random algorithm and the greedy with hillclimber algorithm.
+The script runs in total 4 different algorithms; random, random_hillclimber, greedy and greedy_hillclimber.
+It runs each of these a total of 10000, except for greedy as it will always produce the same results and therefor only runs once.
+This produces graphs with scores that can be compared.
 ### Instructions
 instruction